Tech-at-DU/React-Redux-Tetris-Tutorial/P03-Next-Block/readme.md

 1. Implementing Game Over and Restart

 Tetris shows you the next block that will appear to the side of the game grid.
-This section makes a component for this purpose.
+This section makes a component for that purpose.

 The **next block** will be displayed in a component that will draw itself as a 4 by 4 grid of grid squares.
-We will reuse the grid square component here.
+You will reuse the grid square component here.

 You might visualize the array that describes the next block like this: